awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.cloudwatchlogs.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/log-streaming-screen.png)

-After you enable log streaming, you can return to the **Software** configuration card or page and find the **Log Groups** link\.
+After you enable log streaming, you can return to the **Software** configuration category or page and find the **Log Groups** link\.
 Click this link to see your logs in the CloudWatch console\.

 ### Instance Log Streaming Using the EB CLI<a name="AWSHowTo.cloudwatchlogs.streaming.ebcli"></a>